 In the Port of Aiguadolc Vila Marina is a lovely spot to spend a few hours.
 If you can snag a window table, the people watching can be fabulous.
 The menu is simple but well done using good fresh produce.
 Service is cheerful, and the vibe is unhurried.
 First recommended to us by the owner of one of Sitges’ most famous restaurants (we’ll get to Alfresco later) as the spot he goes to relax.
 Dinner here is good too.

 (Espigó de llevant, s/n – 930 00 65 10)

 The yacht club on Fragata beach has a restaurant with fabulous views across the arc of Sitges’ beaches.
-The restaurant runs alongside a sea wall and so you feel as if you have ocean all around you when you are eating on their deck.
+The restaurant runs alongside a sea wall and so you feel as if you have the ocean all around you when you are eating on their deck.
 Their menu del dia lives up to the setting.
-Seafood is a first pick here, but the meat dishes won’t disappoint either.
+Seafood is the first pick here, but the meat dishes won’t disappoint either.

 (Passeig de Vilanova, 6-8 – 938 16 88 57)

 Easy to walk past as it is on a busy road but stop in if you can.
 An excellent value lunch menu washed down with an ice-cold beer is worth your time.
 Again, you’ll be surrounded by locals here, and the happy buzz shows the quality and value of the offering.

 (Carrer de l’Illa de Cuba, 39 – 938 94 35 16)

 This Gallaecian restaurant is a local favourite, and the menu del dia is of excellent value.
 The staff has been around for ages, and their familiarity suits the simple interiors here to perfection.
 Portions are hearty, so head in with an appetite!